 If your website doesn’t load fast, that’s bad.
 Very bad.
 Google pays attention to your page load speed as an SEO ranking factor that has a lot of importance in their algorithm.

 There are many tools to check your page load speed.
 Our favorites are these two free ones:

-Google is also placing emphasis on page experience, which is a broad way of describe how a website visitor would interact with your site.
+Google is also placing emphasis on page experience, which is a broad way to describe how a website visitor would interact with your site.

 Since most sites install Google Analytics to check stats for free, Google uses the data to look at how long visitors stay on your page, scrolling patterns, links and their use of their browser’s “Back” button, which can send the signal that the visitor didn’t find what they wanted on your website.